apartmentlist/coding-challenges/hw2019/README.md

 After several intense, day-long sessions the board agreed that step 2 must be to help renters _get_ to their new homes.
-As such, Kobs was authorized to acquire a moving and logistics company to incorporate in the Apartment List platform.
+As such, Kobs was authorized to acquire a moving and logistics company to incorporate into the Apartment List platform.
 Last month Kobs negotiated a sweetheart deal to acquire Simple Logistics and Overland Transportation Handlers (SLOTH) Movers.